Sexual assault and sexual harassment is not ok, and Collarts is committed to preventing sexual misconduct in its physical and virtual environments.

 Sexual assault means sexual contact without consent, ranging from forced kissing and touching to forced intercourse.

-Consent means that a person is able to and has freely chosen to take part in sexual contact.
+Consent means that a person is able to and has freely chosen to take part in sexual contact and has expressed this through mutually understandable words or actions.
 Consent requires ongoing agreement and it can be withdrawn at any time.
 Where consent is withdrawn, or cannot be given, sexual contact must stop.

 If you have been sexually harassed or assaulted